Components of a Commercial Lightning Protection System

 A direct hit to a building, a nearby strike to a power line, or even a voltage surge originating from your utility company can cause a fire in the electrical service panel boxes or seriously damage equipment by frying insulation and sensitive microprocessor components.
 The combined technology of structural protection (lightning rods) and surge protection minimize damage, while providing the highest level of protection for properties.

-When it comes to the incredible power of lightning, the bottom line is: certified lightning protection systems save lives and money!
+When it comes to the incredible power of lightning, the bottom line is certified industrial and commercial lightning protection systems in New Jersey save lives and money!